 As an administrator, you can quickly migrate your organization from classic Hangouts to Google Chat using the Chat Preferred setting.Why is Google Workspace moving to Chat?

 We're excited to transition Google Workspace users to Chat.
 Now every organization can benefit from our newest enterprise-grade team collaboration tool.
 Chat makes it easy for teams to get work done efficiently in one place.
-Along with 1:1 direct messaging and group messaging, Chat supports virtual rooms to help teams collaborate on projects in one place.
-Teams can share files from Drive, join online meetings with Meet, and add bots to pull other tools or workflows into the conversation.
+Along with 1:1 and group chats, Chat supports virtual spaces to help teams collaborate on projects in one place.
+Teams can share files from Drive, join online meetings with Meet, and add apps to pull other tools or workflows into the conversation.

 If you turn on Chat Preferred:

 - Google Chat replaces classic Hangouts in Gmail.

 Users who previously turned off chat in Gmail won't see a change.

 - Classic Hangouts mobile apps will stop working and users will be redirected to open or download the Gmail apps for iOS and Android.

 - The classic Hangouts Chrome Extension and App will stop working and users will be redirected to open or download the new standalone Chat app.

 - The classic Hangouts web experience (hangouts.google.com) will still be available to help ease the migration.